Saving Texas Landscapes

 Millennium Seed Bank Project

-To learn more about the 10-year anniversary of the Millennium Seed Bank Project, go to:
+To learn more about the Millennium Seed Bank Project here.

 In addition to funding from the United Kingdom’s Royal Botanic Gardens, Kew, the Lady Bird Johnson Wildflower Center received grants from the Houston Endowment, Abell-Hanger, and Shield Ayres in support of its MSB collections.
 The seed collection efforts have also been helped by staff at places that include Sul Ross State University, Mercer Arboretum and Botanic Gardens and the Chihuahuan Desert Research Institute, as well as by private land owners, federal agencies and non-profits such as The Nature Conservancy.